hannadrehman/component-modern-design/README.md

 i have been a strugling Ux/UI engineer for a while now. and to create a folder structure for my project is the most challanging task ever. organisation of the code is very important when working with the team. if you are the project creater it is faily easy for you to dive into the code structure but for others it is difficult. so it is important to make a structure that makes development as well as organisation of code easy. i wanted to make a project which would make organising independent modules easy. thats is why i started on this project.

 ##Features
+1.javascript code hint and beep sound on error.

+2.Error notifications in Cmd/terminal

-1.Component Design Archeticture.
+3.Component Design Archeticture.

-2.Automatic Build on save.
+4.Automatic Build on save.

-3.Browser auto refresh on save.
+5.Browser auto refresh on save.

-4.automatic Sass Compilation and css minification.
+6.automatic Sass Compilation and css minification.

-5.Automatic Js Build and Uglify.
+7.Automatic Js Build and Uglify.

-6.html templates compressed in angular $templateCache service.
+8.html templates compressed in angular $templateCache service.

-7.image optimization.
+9.image optimization.

-8.all dependencies downloaded from npm.
+10.all dependencies downloaded from npm.

-9.automatic file transfer to production Folder.
+11.automatic file transfer to production Folder.

-10.Seperation of concern.
+12.Seperation of concern.

-11.Easy Commands to add new components.
+13.Easy Commands to add new components.

-12.Easy installation.
+14.Easy installation.

 ##Installation